Marburg University: Students

 Students at Marburg University are represented by the General Student Committee (AStA) and the Student Parliament (StuPa), with additional representation at faculty level through student councils.
 The universal transit pass (semester ticket), negotiated by the AStA, allows students extensive access to public transport in Hesse and neighbouring areas, including use of selected InterCity (IC) and InterCity Express (ICE) trains.

-The university offers various student residences, including the Christian-Wolff-Haus, the historic Collegium Philippinum, and the Vilmarhaus, run by the Protestant Church.
+The university offers various student residences, including the Christian-Wolff-Haus, the historical Collegium Philippinum, and the Vilmarhaus, run by the Protestant Church.
 The Konrad-Biesalski-Haus remains notable for its pioneering accessibility for students with physical disabilities.